Kwill3/100-days-of-code/README.md

 **Today's Progress**: Completed Redux subtopic on FCC but got stuck in React Redux subtopic.
 Will be doing more studying on other sources before I continue.

 **Resources**: [React Redux Crash Course](https://www.youtube.com/watch?v=93p3LxR9xfM)

+<h2 align="center"> Day 65: 23 May 2019 </h2>

+**Today's Progress**: Learned to use React-Redux.
+Specifically about Provider and how to connect React with Redux.

+**Thoughts**: The React-Redux crash course video was very helpful, I managed to spot my mistake and have gotten the ball rolling again.
+As mentioned in the video, React-Redux requires an extensive setting up for the boilerplates before you can actually start working on it.
+To fully be able to remember the mechanics of it I am thinking I need some hands-on experience, maybe to build an app with React-Redux so that I can cement that knowledge.
+I have so many projects in my to-do list that I need to start doing.

+**Sidenote**: I have been busy actively applying for developer roles for the past couple of weeks so my activity in 100 days of code have been severely affected.
+However I am still determined to complete the challenge regardless, right now I am squeezing in FCC sessions to try to obtain one more certification.
+I am hopeful for a new career in tech, looking forward to it.